tldr-pages/tldr/pages/common/hping3.md

 `hping3 --icmp --count {{4}} {{ip_or_hostname}}`

 - Scan for port 80 controlling which local source port 5090 initiates the scan:

 `hping3 --verbose --syn --destport 80 --baseport 5090 {{ip_or_hostname}}`

-- Traceroute to a specific port 80
+- Traceroute to a specific port 80:

 `hping3 --traceroute --verbose --syn --destport 80 --baseport 5090 {{ip_or_hostname}}`

-- Perform ACK scan to check if a host is alive
+- Perform ACK scan to check if a host is alive:

 `hping3 --count 2 --verbose --destport 80 -baseport 5090 -A {{ip_or_hostname}}`